jtlapp/percent-tags/docs/syntax.md

 * simple data structures providing English description or metadata
 * Within the data annotations, able to provide formatted text
 * No or minimal interference with markdown, HTML, handlebars, JavaDocs/JSDocs
+* The meaning of a syntax in one context should suggest the meaning of the same syntax in other contexts.

 Non-objectives: